dnsimple/dnsimple-support/content/articles/personal-vs-pro.markdown

 ---

 This article describes the differences between the *Personal* plan and the *Professional* plan.
 Both plans will help you manage your domains.
-If you are a business owner or run an e-commerce website, the Professional plan will help you to reach your business goals by providing you with the best tools for security and domain management.
+If you're a business owner or run an e-commerce website, the Professional plan will help you reach your business goals by providing you with the best tools for security and domain management.

 | | Personal | Professional |
 |---|:---:|:--:|